45 BEST Things To Do In Banff In Winter

 Christmas at the Castle takes place at the Banff Springs Hotel, aka “The Castle.”
 Each year they host a ton of fun holiday events.
 The best part is you don’t have to be a guest to enjoy them all!

 Their North Pole is where you can bring the kids to enjoy crafts like building a Gingerbread House.
 They also have the Christmas Concert Series featuring various Canadian musicians performing on different dates throughout December.
 And new this year is the amazing outdoor space that has a skating rink, fire pits with s’mores, and even a curling rink.
-There will be beer and wine served for the adults!
-You can book a Christmas at the Castle package that runs between Saturday, December 16, 2023 and Wednesday, January 3, 2024.
+Beer and wine will be served to the adults!
+You can book a Christmas at the Castle package that runs between November 15, 2024 – January 5, 2025.
 The package includes luxury accommodation, in-room decorated Christmas Tree, and complimentary self parking.

 In Search of Christmas Spirit

 This live Christmas story is told by an impressive light display that starts from Banff Avenue Square and runs through Cascade Gardens.
 This free experience typically takes about 45min to 1 hour to complete, so grab a hot chocolate and enjoy.
-It’s set to run on select dates between Nov 17 – Dec 31, 2023.
-Although this is a free event you still need a ticket to enjoy!
+In Search of Christmas Spirit happens at the Cascade of Time Garden on select dates from Nov 15 – Dec 31, 2024.
+Keep in mind that although it’s free, you still need tickets to enjoy.

 Banff’s Hot Chocolate Trail

-The Banff Hot Chocolate Trail will have you and the family stuffed with whipped cream and sprinkles.
+The Banff Hot Chocolate Trail runs from Nov 15 – Dec 31, 2024 and will have you and the family stuffed with whipped cream and sprinkles.
 The trail highlights the best places to grab a hot chocolate in Banff; if you are staying for a few days, challenge yourself and try them out!

 Banff Craft Beer Festival